The odds that you will become rich are 1 in 19. The chances are on your side. Start thinking big and grow rich by making more money your way.

 4. Make your money work for you instead of you working for your money.

 Your money must work for you to earn more money.
-Be cautions about trading your hours for cash unless you can invest and make it grow.
+Be cautious about trading your hours for cash unless you can invest and make it grow.

 5. To be a “have” and not a “have-not,” you should incorporate.